MVCL-DAF++: Enhancing Multimodal Intent Recognition via Prototype-Aware Contrastive Alignment and Coarse-to-Fine Dynamic Attention Fusion: Experiments

 \subsection{Baselines and Experiment Setting}

 We compare our proposed MVCL-DAF++ with the following competitive baselines: \textbf{MulT}~\cite{b7}, \textbf{MAG-BERT}~\cite{b19}, \textbf{TCL-MAP}~\cite{b11}, and \textbf{MVCL-DAF}~\cite{b18}.
 These baselines represent the state-of-the-art in multimodal intent recognition under both aligned and unaligned settings.
-We report results on four widely used metrics: \textbf{Accuracy (ACC)}, \textbf{Weighted F1 (WF1)}, \textbf{Weighted Precision (WP)}, and \textbf{Recall (R)}.
 All models are trained with AdamW (learning rate $2{\times}10^{-5}$, weight decay $0.2$, batch size $32$, and temperature $\tau{=}0.1$) for up to 100 epochs with early stopping of 10 epochs, using a single NVIDIA A100-40GB GPU.
 The reported results are averaged over 10 random seeds to ensure statistical robustness.